pedromalvestio/trariff-calculator/readme.md

 `npm start`

+To run the implemented tests use the following command:

+`npm test`

 The solution run on port 3001 and have only one endpoint: (you can use your browser to make a GET request for this endpoint)

 `http://localhost:3001/tariff/:consumption`